fabbez/cakedefi-website/content/_index.en.md

     pool:
       name: pool
       headline: Pool
-      description: Introducing Pool, a platform that lets you earn real-time passive income from cryptocurrencies, by staking in masternode pools.
+      description: Introducing Pool, a platform that lets you earn real-time cashflow from cryptocurrencies, by staking in masternode pools.
       cta:
         label: Earn with Pool
         url: https://pool.cakedefi.com/